CSESoc-CompClub/2025-Winter-Handbook/src/3_day_3_ai/3_4_smart_bot.md

 In order to send and receive information from the Open AI API, we need to ask our client to create a response for us.

 Here we need to specify the input and the model type.
 The input can be anything you want to ask the AI.
 Open AI has several model type based on the difficulty and type of processing your input requires.
-Today we will be using gpt-3.5-turbo.
+Today we will be using gpt-3.5-turbo, this will give us text only responses.

 ```js
 const response = await client.responses.create({